Eisenstein cocycles for GL(n) and values of L-functions in imaginary quadratic extensions: The Eisenstein cocycle

-\section{The case {$n=2$}}
+\subsection{The case {$n=2$}}

 In this section we describe the case $n=2$, in preparation for the general case.
-We recall that this case was studied in the unpublished thesis of Obaisi \cite{Oba}, and note that her result is stronger than our case because the Eisenstein cocycle is shown to have analytic continuation to all of $\C$, due to prior work of Colmez.
-We caution the reader that the cocycle described here is an inhomegeneous cocycle, whereas in the general case it is more convenient to work with a homogeneous cocycle, as does \cite{Scz}.
+We recall that this case was studied in the unpublished thesis of Obaisi \cite{Oba}.
+We note that the cocycle described here is an inhomegeneous cocycle, whereas in the general case it is more convenient to work with a homogeneous cocycle, as is done in \cite{Scz}.